Study of the exclusive reaction $pp \to pp K^{*0} \bar{K}^{*0}$: $f_{2}(1950)$ resonance versus diffractive continuum: Introduction

-An interesting suggestion has been made for the broad isoscalar-tensor $f_{2}(1950)$ resonance to be the lightest tensor glueball, while the arguments are not yet fully settled.
-Namely, this state is occasionally discussed as a candidate for a tensor glueball as it appears to have largely flavor-blind decay modes; see e.g. \cite{Brunner:2015oqa,Godizov:2016vuw,Zhang:2016vcx}.
-However, according to lattice-QCD simulations, the lightest tensor glueball has a mass between 2.2~GeV and 2.4~GeV, see e.g. \cite{Gregory:2012hu,Sun:2017ipk}.
-Thus, the $f_{2}(2300)$ and $f_{2}(2340)$ states are good candidates to be tensor glueball.
-The nature of these resonances is not understood at present and a tensor glueball has still not been clearly identified.
 It is also interesting to speculate whether the tensor states $f_{2}(1910)$, $f_{2}(1950)$, and $f_{2}(2150)$, observed by the WA102 Collaboration \cite{Kirk:2000ws}, are due to mixing between a tensor glueball and nearby $q \bar{q}$ states.
 Two of these states have similar $\phi_{pp}$ and $\rm{dP_{t}}$ dependencies and one the opposite; $\phi_{pp}$ is the azimuthal angle between the transverse momentum vectors of the outgoing protons, and $\rm{dP_{t}}$ is the so-called ``glueball-filter variable'' \cite{Close:1997pj} defined by the difference of the transverse momentum vectors of the outgoing protons.
 It is known from the WA102 analysis of various channels that all the undisputed $q \bar{q}$ states are suppressed at small $\rm{dP_{t}}$ in contrast to glueball candidates.
 Established $q \bar{q}$ states peak at $\phi_{pp} = \pi$ whereas the $f_{2}(1910)$ and $f_{2}(1950)$ peak at $\phi_{pp} = 0$ \cite{Kirk:2000ws}.
 These experimental observations in central production indicate that the $f_{2}(1950)$ probably contains large gluonic component and should be copiously produced via the double-pomeron-exchange (i.e., $\Pom \Pom$-fusion) mechanism.